 For the purposes of this submission Alcohol Action Ireland (AAI) would like to address some pertinent issues in relation to the General Commercial Communications Code (Radio and Television Broadcasters) and the Children's Commercial Communications Code.
 AAI notes that the proposed Code is very similar to the previous Code in relation to alcohol advertising.
-However, it is clear from research that Irish children continue to be heavily exposed to alcohol brand marketing, a known risk factor for children starting to drink.
-To address this our key recommendations are:
+However, AAI also notes the discretionary powers of Coimisiún na Meán under the Online Safety and Media Regulation Act 2022 to introduce media service codes or media service rules to regulate areas that are currently not addressed by the Draft Codes and Rules.
+AAI urges An Coimisiún to use these powers to protect children from being exposed to alcohol brand marketing (in whatever guise), a known risk factor for children starting to drink.

-- AAI wish to highlight concerns about the advertising of zero alcohol products using identical branding to the alcohol master brand and the exposure of children to alcohol advertising as a result.
-AAI recommends that zero alcohol product advertisements which use the branding of alcohol producers should be subject to the same restrictions as alcohol advertisements. - Coimisiún na Meán must make clear that alcohol advertising during sporting events e.g. on pitches and hoardings cannot be broadcast prior to the broadcast watershed for alcohol advertising which comes into effect from Jan 2025. - 3.
+- 1. In particular, AAI wish to highlight concerns about the advertising of zero alcohol products using identical branding to the alcohol master brand and the exposure of children to alcohol advertising as a result.
+AAI recommends that zero alcohol product advertisements which use the branding of alcohol producers should be subject to the same restrictions as alcohol advertisements.
+This approach is in use in Norway.[1] - 2.
+Coimisiún na Meán must make clear that alcohol advertising during sporting events e.g. on pitches and hoardings cannot be broadcast prior to the broadcast watershed for alcohol advertising which comes into effect from Jan 2025. - 3.
 AAI have concerns that some elements of the proposed Broadcasting Code are not robust enough to ensure that children are protected from alcohol advertising. - 4.
-Alcohol and zero alcohol product placements in broadcast programmes should be explicitly banned. - AAI recommends that regular monitoring of children's exposure to alcohol advertisements should be carried out and published. - 6.
-Any adjudication on advertisements should be solely carried out by Coimisiún na Meán and not outsourced to any selfregulatory body such as the Advertising Standards Authority of Ireland.
+Alcohol and zero alcohol product placements in broadcast programmes should be explicitly banned - 5.
+AAI recommends that regular monitoring of children's exposure to alcohol branding should be carried out and published - 6.
+Any adjudication on advertisements should be solely carried out by Coimisiún na Meán and not outsourced to any self-regulatory body such as the Advertising Standards Authority (ASA).

-Introduction
+Introduction 4

-There is extensive and robust evidence that children who are exposed to alcohol marketing are more likely to start drinking as children and if already drinking, to consume more.[1]
-While there have been some modest decreases in youth drinking in Ireland, at least 50,000 children start drinking every year.[2]
+There is extensive and robust evidence that children who are exposed to alcohol marketing are more likely to start drinking as children and if already drinking, to consume more.[2]
+While there have been some modest decreases in youth drinking in Ireland, at least 50,000 children start drinking every year.[3]
 Starting to drink alcohol as a child, which is the norm rather than the exception in Ireland, is more likely to lead to heavy episodic drinking and is a known risk factor for later dependency.

-There is overwhelming public support for action on alcohol advertising on television, with an opinion poll from Ireland Thinks putting support for such measures at 70 percent.[3]
+There is overwhelming public support for action on alcohol advertising on television, with an opinion poll from Ireland Thinks putting support for such measures at 70 percent.[4]
 From 10 January 2025 the advertising restrictions contained within the Public Health (Alcohol) Act 2018 (PHAA) will finally ensure certain advertising restrictions take effect.
 These restrictions will ensure a daytime broadcasting ban on alcohol advertising.
 As such, there can be no advertisement for an alcohol product on television from 3am - 9 pm and on radio on a weekday from 3pm - 10am the following morning.